 What happens if you use someone that is not certified?

 I don’t like using scare tactics but now and then I do have, to try and emphasize my point.

 Let’s say you ask this locator, that you have always used, about the DBYD certification and he says that he hasn’t got time, or that he did it and failed, or he might say that he hasn’t missed too many underground utilities, so he doesn’t need to go and get it.
 And you say, “OK,” and you then go on and continue to use him.

 What happens if, say in four months down the track, he misses a plastic gas main, that you hit?
 It ignites and someone is badly hurt or, worse, someone burns to death.
 You all end up in court and the question gets asked of you, “Why were you using that locating technician when you knew, or you had not made the effort to find out if, he had passed the minimum qualifications to become a certified DBYD locator?”

 Now yes, it was a plastic gas main—so it’s highly likely that even if you’d hired a different locator who had passed his certification, he could easily have missed it as well.
-But, if that happened then, when you end up in court your first defence is simply that you’d hired a locating contractor who had passed the highest level of certification available for professional locating contractors within Australia, to locate the underground services on your worksite—and the fact that he missed the gas main was out of your control.
+But, if that happened then, when you end up in court your first defense is simply that you’d hired a locating contractor who had passed the highest level of certification available for professional locating contractors within Australia, to locate the underground services on your worksite—and the fact that he missed the gas main was out of your control.